 Close monitoring (every two weeks) in the first two months of therapy is recommended for anyone who starts a nevirapine-based combination.
 This is when liver problems first start to occur.
-Liver toxicity may also build up slowly and so routine monitoring after the first two months is also important.
+Liver toxicity might also build up slowly and so routine monitoring after the first two months is also important.

-Nevirapine must be taken as one tablet (200mg) once daily for the first two weeks.
+Nevirapine must be taken as one tablet (200 mg) once daily for the first two weeks.